 If we play one Chord after another, then it is called a "Chord Progression".
 Chord Progressions are also sometimes called "Chord Changes" (or just "Changes", for short).
 For example, the Chord Progression "I → V → vi → IV" is a very simplified, shorthand way of saying:

-Play a Major Chord built on the 1st Degree of a Major Scale, followed by a Major Chord built on the 5th Degree of that same Major Scale, followed by a minor Chord built on the 6th Degree of that Major Scale, and finally, a Major Chord built on the 4th Degree of that Major Scale.
+Play a Major Chord built on the 1st Degree of a Major Scale, followed by a Major Chord built on the 5th Degree of that same Major Scale, followed by a minor Chord built on the 6th Degree of that Major Scale, and finally, end on a Major Chord built on the 4th Degree of that Major Scale.

 Whew!
 That might seem complicated, but it becomes easy once we know the Major and minor Chords well.
 We will try to make this process as easy as possible.

 The Harmonic Intervals within our Chords not only determine how the Chords sound, but also how they lead from one into another in the context of a Chord Progression.
 This is called "Functional Harmony".
 In short, the "Function" of a Chord is how it wants to move.
 There are three different types:

 • Tonic Function Chords, which produce a sense of resolution or pause

 • Dominant Function Chords, which produce a sense of tension or movement

 • Subdominant (or "Predominant") Function Chords, which can transition to either tension or resolution

 Generally, the more Notes that two Chords share, the closer that they are in Function.